rochus-keller/LjTools/README.md

+## About this Project

 This is a parser, browser, assembler and test VM for LuaJIT 2.0 bytecode written in C++ and Qt.
 See http://luajit.org/ for more information about LuaJIT.
+There is also a validating Lua parser and IDE (see below).

 The goal of this project (work in progress) is to better understand how LuaJIT works, and to support the development of alternative front ends which generate LuaJIT bytecode (as it is e.g. done in https://github.com/rochus-keller/Oberon).